 The Vicksburg campaign was one of the Union Army’s most successful endeavors in the Civil War—it was also one of the longest.
 Although the first attempt by General Ulysses S. Grant to take the city failed in the winter of 1862-63, he renewed his efforts in the spring.

 Union Admiral David Porter had run his flotilla past the Vicksburg defenses in early May as Grant marched his army down the west bank of the river opposite Vicksburg, crossed over back into Mississippi and drove toward Jackson, the state capitol.
 After defeating a Confederate force near Jackson, Grant turned his troops back to Vicksburg.

 On May 16, Grant defeated a force under General John C. Pemberton at Champion Hill, one of the Confederates’ last defenses outside of Vicksburg.
 Pemberton retreated back to Vicksburg, and Grant sealed off the city by the end of May.
 In three weeks time, Grant’s men had marched 180 miles, won five battles and captured some 6,000 prisoners.

 Grant made some attacks after bottling Vicksburg but found the Confederates well entrenched.
-Preparing for a long siege, his army constructed 15 miles of trenches and enclosed Pemberton’s force of 29,000 men inside the perimeter.
+Starting on May 18, preparing for a long Siege of Vicksburg, Grant's army constructed 15 miles of trenches and enclosed Pemberton’s force of 29,000 men inside the perimeter.
 It was only a matter of time before Grant, with 70,000 troops, captured Vicksburg.
-Attempts to rescue Pemberton and his force failed from both the east and west, and conditions for both military personnel and civilians deteriorated rapidly.
-Many residents moved to tunnels dug from the hillsides to escape the constant bombardments.
-Pemberton surrendered on July 4, and President Abraham Lincoln (1809-65) wrote that the Mississippi River “again goes unvexed to the sea.”